libuconf/cni/SPEC.md

 * Library authors may implement any amount of extensions they wish.
 * Application authors should only mention any extensions that are important to the functioning of their application.
 * Application end-users should not rely on any extensions being present, unless the application they use makes it clear that said extension is available.

-### Flexspace
-In implementations with the "flexspace" extension, whitespace within statements is not significant.
-This means that you may have arbitrary whitespace (not only spaces, but also tabs, newlines, zero-width spaces, and so on) in the following locations:
-* Between the opening section bracket, the section name, and the closing section bracket.
-* Between the key in a key-(raw)value pair, the `=`, and the (raw)value.
-* Between a (raw) value and a comment.

-### Tabulation
-In implementations with the "tabulation" extension, whitespace before and after statements is not significant.
-This means you may have arbitrary horizontal whitespace in the following locations:
-* In front of a section declaration.
-* In front of a key-(raw)value pair.
-* In front of a comment.
-* Between a key-rawvalue pair and the next statement.
-* Between a section declaration and the next statement.

 ## API
 This API is purely a suggestion for the sake of users - implementations may follow any scheme they wish.